 And they decided his time with us was done.
 The audacity.

 The audacity to do God’s work without His permission.

 They’re not the only ones to make those decisions while screaming quoting Tupac: “only God can judge me.”
 Everyday cops in uniforms continue to do what they’ve always done: disregard black lives.
 So many slain young black men.
 All killed too soon, shot down in these streets like beautiful soaring birds.

 These are the thoughts I can sometimes not sleep with.

 I worked really hard to find a conclusion for this post.
 I don’t really have one.
 Is there a conclusion to the cycles of violence that plague our communities?

 Or even a conclusion to the cycles of violence we inflict upon ourselves?
 I’m not sure.

 But, I am sure in my faith.
 I have no choice but to believe I’m going to see my dog again.
 I must believe in the resurrection.
 I know that my brother will come out free one day.
 Isaiah 55:12 tells me so.
 I must believe in God’s timing.

-And, I must believe in the God of Cone’s Black Power, Black Theology: “But for the Christian, there is only one interpretation: [our] rebellion is a manifestation of God himself actively involved in the present day affairs of men for the purpose of liberating a people.
+And, I must believe in the God of Cone’s work: “But for the Christian, there is only one interpretation: [our] rebellion is a manifestation of God himself actively involved in the present day affairs of men for the purpose of liberating a people.
 Through his work, [we] now know that there is something more important than life itself.”